Chiltern Hills: Protection

-The Chilterns are an Area of Outstanding Natural Beauty (AONB) and so enjoys special protection from major developments, which should not take place in such areas except in exceptional circumstances.
+The Chilterns is an AONB and so enjoys special protection from major developments, which should not take place in such areas except in exceptional circumstances.
 This protection applies to major development proposals that raise issues of national significance.
-In 2000 the government confirmed that the landscape qualities of AONBs are equivalent to those of National Parks, and that the protection given to both types of area by the land use planning system should also be equivalent.
+In 2000, the government confirmed that the landscape qualities of AONBs are equivalent to those of National Parks and that the protection given to both types of area by the land use planning system should also be equivalent.

 Chilterns Conservation Board

 The Chilterns Conservation Board was established by Parliamentary Order in July 2004.
-It is an independent body comprising 27 members drawn from the relevant local authorities and from those living in local communities within the Chiltern AONB area.
+It is an independent body comprising 27 members, drawn from the relevant local authorities and from those living in local communities within the AONB.